Rust with axum

 // retrieve history

-Then we retrieve the client’s conversation history, including the recently inserted, current prompt, as the last entry, and put them in a JSON format expected by Ollama’s chat API.
-Replace // retrieve history with:
+inserted, current prompt, and put it in a JSON format expected by Ollama’s chat API.
+Replace //

-ollama_request.messages = chatterDB
+ollamaRequest.messages = chatterDB

 .query(